 The total cost of the project depends on the scope of work and it’s duration.

-The average hourly rate for software development in Ukraine is within the $25–50, with the average annual software developer salary varying between $24,000 and $ 48,000.
+The average hourly rate for software development in Ukraine is within the $25–50.
 Nevertheless, developer salaries (in Ukraine as well as in any other part of the world) differ widely depending on the candidates’ years of experience, tech stack, seniority level, and the language of programming.

 The idea of a “two-pizza team” a phrase used by Jeff Bezos, founder of Amazon, and it’s become something of a mantra in the IT world: If you can’t feed a team with two pizzas, it’s too large.